 A year later, that memoir was born.
 What Ronnie Sue Knew is a tapestry of Mom’s stories, the lessons that I learned from her, and looking back to being raised by a woman of such grace, integrity, intelligence and kindness.
 We remember our family and how they impacted our lives throughout the years.
 Writing this book was my way of processing the abyss of grief by connecting to our pasts – individually and collectively.

 - Conversations With The Geriatric Gymnast (October 2022), where I talk to my adult flippy friends about our gymnastics experience at “a certain age.”
+Watch my class vlogs and a bunch of shorts on my YouTube channel.
+You’ll see my flops, fails and eventual successes all over the gym!

 In any of my writing projects, whether a published book, a podcast or a blog post, my goal is to explore the common refrains that we all share through a lens of personal reflection.
-By sharing stories, I hope to make a positive impact on others, bring us closer together in a world that seems so divided, and inspire others to become even better versions of themselves.
+Through sharing stories, I hope to make a positive impact on others, bring us closer together in a world that seems so divided, and inspire others to become even better versions of themselves.
 Please enjoy the blog entries, check out the podcasts, and maybe consider picking up one of the books on Amazon.

 Feel free to leave comments (be kind!) to let me know how the work impacted you.
 Follow the blog to be notified whenever something tumbles out of my headspace.